schlesingerlab-dev/structural-signatures-code/generate_autoencoder_models/readme.md

 # Embedding Signatures using an Autoencoder

-Running the `generate_autoencoder_signature_model.R` script will generate an Rdata file containining a model to generate embeded features from gene signature or structural signature data.
+Running the `generate_autoencoder_signature_model.R` script will generate

+1) an hdf5 file with the embedding model
+2) an Rdata file containining training data, headers, performance, etc

 Running `generate_autoencoder_signature_model.R` without arguments will give the following output, in order to run the code correctly: